day8/re-frame/README.md

 ```
 (defn greet         ;; outer, setup function, called once
    []
-   (let [name-ratom  (subscribe [:name-query])]    ;; pass in a query id as first in vector
+   (let [name-ratom  (subscribe [:name-query])]    ;; <---- subscribe here
       (fn []        ;; the inner, render function, potentially called many times.
           [:div "Hello" @name-ratom])))
 ```

 First, note this is a form-2 `component` (there are 3 forms).
-Perviously above, we've used the simplest, form-1 components (no setup was required).
+Perviously above, we've used the simplest, form-1 components (no setup was required, just render).
 With form-2, there's a function returning a function:
 - the returned function is the render fucntion.
 Behind the scenes, reagent will wrap this render fucntion in a `reaction` to make it produce new hiccup when its inputs change.
 In our case, that means it will rerun every time `name-ratom` changes.
 - the outer function is a setup function, called once to initialise the component.
 Notice the use of 'subscribe' with the parameter `:name-query`.
 That creates a Signal through which new values are supplied over time.